malikabdulhayee7/cloud--daily-abduls/README.md

 ## 🏆 Built for the AWS Builder Center Challenge

-Built as part of the **AWS Builder Center Weekend Challenge — Set Your Creative App Free**, August 2026.
+Built as part of the **AWS Builder Center Weekend Challenge — Set Your Creative App Free**, and extended for the **Weekend Showcase Challenge**, August 2026.

 The goal was simple: